kbase/narrative/KNOWN_ISSUES.md

   * ~~Data Panel: Shared With Me refresh button has bad offset~~
   * Method outputs can be inserted in seemingly random places
   * Data viewer with unknown type needs some TLC.
+  * Inserting new cells on click has changed due to cell selection changes / cell multi-select [NAR-835](https://atlassian.kbase.us/browse/NAR-835)
+  * Method/app cells should be drag/droppable like data cells.